 Dual enrollment students are not eligible for loans or other forms of financial aid and do not fill out a FAFSA application.
-All courses cost \$315 regardless of credit hours.
+The only financial assistance available is the Tennessee Dual Enrollment Grant.
+If you are eligible for this grant, you can use it to help cover the cost of ten courses (30 semester hours).